wgd-modular/chambord/firmware/Pikobeats/README.md

 ## piko beats

+In order to render cleanly, using the timer driven method curently employed:
+Pico2, optimize -O3, overclock to 276mHz

 The samples are, still, prepared by the wav2header utility (windows, runs fine with wine64).
 The naming is a bit odd, still.

 There are four sets, a, b, c, d each of which have 8 files. so it's a1-instrument ( descriptive text ).
 This should be improved.